Vietnam.vn - Nền tảng quảng bá Việt Nam

 Slow approval of land price adjustment coefficient

 In 2023, Ho Chi Minh City will have 271 compensation projects with capital of nearly VND 27,000 billion (accounting for 39% of total public investment capital), including 116 projects carried over from 2022 and 155 new projects this year.
 As of September 13, Ho Chi Minh City has disbursed VND 11,625 billion, equivalent to more than 43%.
-Of the 155 projects allocated compensation capital in 2023, 24 projects are behind schedule and 101 projects have not yet disbursed, concentrated in Thu Duc City, Cu Chi District, Binh Chanh District, Hoc Mon District, District 8 and District 12.
+Of the 155 projects allocated compensation capital in 2023, there are 24 projects behind schedule and 101 projects that have not yet disbursed, concentrated in Thu Duc City, Cu Chi District, Binh Chanh District, Hoc Mon District, District 8 and District 12.

-Among the reasons leading to the slow disbursement of compensation capital, the Department of Natural Resources and Environment pays special attention to the work of submitting, appraising, and approving the land price adjustment coefficient for calculating compensation.
+Among the reasons leading to slow disbursement of compensation capital, the Department of Natural Resources and Environment pays special attention to the work of submitting, appraising, and approving land price adjustment coefficients for calculating compensation.
 According to Decision 05/2022 of the Ho Chi Minh City People's Committee, from the time of land recovery notice to the time the Ho Chi Minh City People's Committee approves the land price adjustment coefficient is about 240 days (8 months).
 In the action program to promote disbursement of public investment capital in 2023, Chairman of the Ho Chi Minh City People's Committee Phan Van Mai requested localities to carefully prepare compensation unit prices so that the Ho Chi Minh City People's Committee can approve all projects before July 30.
 In the remaining time, localities will focus on paying compensation and persuading people.

-The Head of the Compensation and Site Clearance Board of a suburban district in Ho Chi Minh City said that in order to carry out compensation, the project must ensure three conditions: comply with the planning, be approved by competent authorities, and have the land use plan approved.
+The Head of the Compensation and Site Clearance Board of a suburban district in Ho Chi Minh City said that in order to carry out compensation, the project must ensure three conditions: comply with the planning, be approved by the competent authority and have the land use plan approved.
 According to regulations, the annual land use plan must be approved before December 31 of the previous year, but in Ho Chi Minh City, many localities have to wait until the second or third quarter to get approval.
-For example, in 2023, it will not be until August 31 that the Ho Chi Minh City People's Committee approves the land use plan of District 8, Tan Binh District, and Tan Phu District...
+For example, in 2023, it will not be until August 31 that the Ho Chi Minh City People's Committee approves the land use plan of District 8, Tan Binh District and Tan Phu District...

 TP.HCM trước mục tiêu giải ngân 95%: Điểm mặt dự án 0 đồng - Ảnh 3.